FAQs for Media

 What We Do

 You may already be familiar with Randox!
-We sponsor of the world’s greatest race, the Randox Grand National.
+Not only do we sponsor the world’s greatest race, the Randox Grand National, we also have a range of sporting partnerships including Team GB, Sheffield United Football Club, Olimpia Milano basketball team and more.
 Or perhaps you recognise the name as being one of the partners in the UK Government’s testing programme for COVID-19.

 Disruptive Innovation in Diagnostics and Healthcare

-Randox is dedicated to improving healthcare using innovative diagnostics technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.
+Randox is dedicated to improving healthcare using innovative diagnostic technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.

 Whilst the science is complex, the applications are not.
 Diagnostic testing takes place every day behind the scenes of GP surgeries, laboratories and hospitals.